jacobxperez/rams/.github/CONTRIBUTING.md

 The possibilities for innovation are not, by any means, exhausted.
 Technological development is always offering new opportunities for innovative design.
-But innovative design always develops in tandem with innovative technology, and can never be an end in itself
+But innovative design always develops in tandem with innovative technology, and can never be an end in itself.

 #### 2. Good design makes a product useful
 A product is bought to be used.
 It has to satisfy certain criteria, not